1985 New York Yankees season

 The 1985 New York Yankees season was the 83rd season for the Yankees.
-The team only played 161 games, came in second place in the American League Eastern Division with a record of 97-64, and finished 2 games behind the Toronto Blue Jays.
-The Yankees did not qualify for the postseason, marking the 1985 Yankees a failed season.
+The team only played 161 games, came in second place in the American League East with a record of 97–64, and finished 2 games behind the Toronto Blue Jays.
+The Yankees did not qualify for the postseason.
 New York was managed by Yogi Berra and Billy Martin.
 The Yankees played at Yankee Stadium.